The retail talent shortage is real.

 Once you have approval, the next step is making sure your managers use the program.
 Even if you’re including peer-to-peer recognition options, manager adoption is still crucial to making your program work.

 It’s important that managers set an example for others to follow by making full use of their budgets and recognizing team members frequently and consistently.
-To make sure this is the case, you need to ensure that they understand the value of recognition, and how it will benefit their day-to-day work.
+To make sure this is the case, you need to ensure that they understand the value of retail employee recognition, and how it will benefit their day-to-day work.

 Finally, you should make every effort to get your whole team excited about your program.
 In the weeks leading up to its launch, communicate what employees can expect and how recognition will benefit them.
 Post-launch, continue to encourage adoption, and highlight instances where employees have recognized others publicly to show the value of the program in action.